 Triple Chocolate Almond Brownies

 Triple chocolate might be overstating the case slightly.
 There’s plenty of dark chocolate and white chocolate, but only a smidgen of cocoa powder for an extra bit of dark richness.

 Despite the inclusion of white chocolate, these triple chocolate almond brownies are a bit more sophisticated than most.
 They aren’t quite as sweet as your average brownie and the salty bite identifies them as adult fare.
 But fudgy and delicious they certainly are.
 The bits of white chocolate caramelise whilst cooking making them even more toothsome.

 Who needs loads of washing up at the end of an indulgent baking session?
 Not me.
 I developed my one pan brownie method early on in my brownie making career.
 Admittedly, a second one comes in handy to bake the brownies in, but other than that all that’s needed is a saucepan and a wooden spoon.

-Normally, I use unsalted butter in baking, but I had a feeling salted butter would support the richness of these triple chocolate almond brownies
+Normally, I use unsalted butter in baking, but I had a feeling salted butter would better support the richness of these triple chocolate almond brownies.

 Triple Chocolate Almond Brownies – The Recipe

 Triple Chocolate Almond Brownies